taitep/ember-arch/spec.md

 - Carry In: Initial carry in is set to 1
 - Logic Mode: The XOR between the A and B inputs for each bit is swapped out for an OR.
 Carry input of each bit still inverts the output in the same way.

-# Shifting

-Just like the ALU, the shift system has 5 control bits and an A and B input.
-The A input is the one that is shifted, and the B input is the amount to shift by.
-Shift direction is to the left unless otherwise specified.

-When a shift operation is performed, the last bit shifted out ends up in the carry flag, and the others are set like normal based on the end result of the shift.

-The first bit in the control bits decides if it is a rotate or shift operation.
-`1` means rotate, `0` means shift.
-If it is a rotation, when a bit is shifted out on a side it immediately goes to the other, all throughout the operation.
-The rest of the control bits depend on whether it is a rotation or shift.

-Shifting:

-- Direction. `0` means a right shift and `1` means left shift.
-- Type. `0` means regular shift, `1` means arithmetic shift.
-- The rest are ignored

-Rotating:

-- Whether to rotate through carry.
-Rotates through carry instead of like usual if `1`.
-- Wrap Mode. `0` means normal rotate, `1` means complement on wrap (XOR with 1 during wrap-around).
-- The rest are ignored

 # Errors